Herbert Wright on

 Blueprint 351/designcurial March/Apr 2017

-Imagine Moscow at the Design Museum How the show was designed, and the heroic unbuilt architectural visions in it from Leonidov, Iofan etc - a feast of Soviet avant-garde and social realism
+Imagine Moscow at the Design Museum How the show was designed, and the heroic unbuilt Soviet architectural visions from Leonidov, Iofan etc

 Blueprint 351/ designcurial March 2017